microsoft/api-guidelines/Guidelines.md

 Services often have a large variety of distinct error codes, not all of which are interesting to all clients.
 Services also often add new error codes to help clients provide better experiences.
 Changing an error code returned to a client to a brand new value will likely break the client.
-This is why adding values to the base error code set is considered a breaking change.
+This is why adding values to the base error code set above is considered a breaking change.

 Instead, services SHOULD only introduce new error codes within the `innererror` chain.
 Clients who wish to handle more detailed error codes than the top-level base codes MUST traverse the `innererror` chain and choose the most detailed error they understand, ignoring any unrecognized ones.

 ##### Example

-1) A service starts out returning `invalidRequest` for all invalid inputs, driving the client to return a generic error.
+1. A service starts out returning `invalidRequest` for all invalid inputs, driving the client to return a generic error.
-2) Over time, telemetry shows that the error commonly happens to users changing their password.
+2. Over time, telemetry shows that the error commonly happens to users changing their password.
-3) A new error code is added--`passwordError`--and new client versions provide the user with help choosing a new password.
+3. A new error code is added--`passwordError`--and new client versions provide the user with help choosing a new password.
-3) To avoid breaking old clients, the new code is returned as an `innererror`, with the outermost `code` remaining `invalidRequest`.
+3. To avoid breaking old clients, the new code is returned as an `innererror`, with the outermost `code` remaining `invalidRequest`.
-4) Later on, it is discovered that password errors are usually caused either by failure to confirm the new password, or failure to choose one of sufficient complexity.
+4. Later, it is discovered that password errors are usually caused either by failure to confirm the new password, or failure to choose one of sufficient complexity.
-5) Two new `innererror` codes are added--`passwordDoesNotMeetPolicy` and `passwordConfirmationDoesNotMatch`--along with corresponding logic in a new client version.
+5. Two new `innererror` codes are added--`passwordDoesNotMeetPolicy` and `passwordConfirmationDoesNotMatch`--along with corresponding logic in a new client version.
-5) Later still, a new code is added under `passwordDoesNotMeetPolicy` to give special treatment to the common case of reusing a previous password.
+5. Later still, a new code is added under `passwordDoesNotMeetPolicy` to give special treatment to the common case of reusing a previous password.

 The final error object looks like this: